 Pro Bono Committee

 Tom is a partner in the firm's Business Litigation practice group.
 Tom has devoted over 36 years of practice to litigating complex business matters.
 He focuses his practice on commercial disputes, officer/director litigation, trade secret cases, trademark and copyright disputes, environmental litigation, probate litigation, fiduciary litigation, product liability, health care litigation, insurance law, bad faith cases, ERISA disputes, covenants not to compete disputes, and appeals.

 Corporate Director/Officer Litigation

-- Defended corporation, directors, and majority shareholder against shareholder derivative claims and breach-of-fiduciary-duty claims.
+- Defended corporations, directors, and majority shareholders against shareholder derivative claims and breach-of-fiduciary-duty claims.

 - Defended company accused of security law violations involving the sale of viatical settlements.

 - Defended business owner against claims by large competitor that business owner had conspired with others in violation of Ohio's RICO statute.